-We hope you enjoy this basic list of different types of Korean fruit.
-If we left some of your favorites off the list, let us know in the comment section below!
-Then, we will add them!
+I hope you enjoy this list of different Korean fruits.
+If I left some of your favorites off this list, let me know in the comment section below!

 A Beginners Guide to Korean Fruit:

-Below, we listed some common local Korean fruits.
-If we did not list your favorite Korean fruit, feel free to leave a comment or email us at email@example.com!
+Below, I listed some common local Korean fruits.
+As I stated above, if I do not list your favorite Korean fruit, feel free to leave a comment or email me at [email protected]ngajourney.com.

 1. Korean Melon: Chamoe (참외)

 The Korean melon, also known as the oriental melon, is a bright yellow and striped melon grown primarily in South Korea.
-Known as ‘chamoe’ in Korea, people often describe these fruits as tasting like a mix between a honeydew melon and a cucumber.
-People also say that these fruits taste like a pear.
+Known as ‘chamoe’ (참외) in Korea, people often describe these fruits as tasting like a mix between a honeydew melon and a cucumber.
+They also say that these fruits taste similar to a pear.

 In South Korea, the chamoe melon is often extremely cheap (unlike some other fruits like high-end expensive apples).
-In the end, people enjoy slicing this fruit and enjoying it fresh on a warm day.
+You can find it in grocery stores as well as street markets.
+I recommend enjoying this fruit sliced and fresh on a nice, warm, and sunny day.

 2. Korean Pear: Bae (배)

-In Korea, people serve these pears fresh in slices.
-Also, people use these pears in cooking!
-Most famously, people use the Korean pear in bulgogi.
+In South Korea, people serve these pears fresh in slices.
+Also, they use these pears as an ingredient while cooking!
+Most famously, they use it in bulgogi.
 The pear acts as a sweetener as well as a softening agent for the tough, well-cooked meat.

 Korean Pear Fact: In South Korea, the people in the city of Naju famously grow these pears.
 As such, the city has the ‘Naju Pear Museum’ as well as pear orchards open to tourists and the general public.